merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 Multiple metagenomes can be analyzed with the same command by providing a metagenomes input file.
 Metagenome mode will be used to analyze each contigs database in the file.

 {{ codestart }}
-anvi-estimate-kegg-metabolism -M metagenomes.txt
+anvi-estimate-metabolism -M metagenomes.txt
 {{ codestop }}

 ### Estimation for multiple bins in different metagenomes

-If you have multiple bins (also known as %(internal-genomes)s across different collections or even different metagenomes, they can be analyzed with the same command by providing an internal genomes file to %(anvi-estimate-kegg-metabolism)s.
+If you have multiple bins (also known as %(internal-genomes)s across different collections or even different metagenomes, they can be analyzed with the same command by providing an internal genomes file to %(anvi-estimate-metabolism)s.
 To see the required format for the external genomes file, see %(internal-genomes)s.

 {{ codestart }}
-anvi-estimate-kegg-metabolism -i internal-genomes.txt
+anvi-estimate-metabolism -i internal-genomes.txt
 {{ codestop }}

 ## Adjusting module completion threshold